- 10 Days

-Stay: Best Western Plus, Kamloops, BC
+Stay: Holiday Inn, Kamloops, BC

 Many of Canada’s most treasured natural wonders are yours to discover today as you journey to Banff.
 Discover tranquil lakes, raging rivers, sparkling glaciers, rocky canyons and stupendous mountain peaks as you make your way to Banff, located in the heart of Canada’s Rocky Mountains – a UNESCO World Heritage Site.
 Travel past Craigellachie, the site of the Last Spike on the CP Railway.
 Drive through the Columbia Mountains into the heart of Glacier National Park including Roger’s Pass, known for its winter snow accumulation of approximately 10 metres per year!
 Here watch for some of Canada’s most iconic wildlife – you’re sure to spot elk and mountain goats!
 Settle into your hotel in Banff for the next two nights.

 After breakfast, enjoy a ride to the top of Sulphur Mountain aboard the Banff Gondola.
 This is a unique opportunity for a bird’s eye view of six mountain ranges.
 Afterwards, explore the beauty that Banff has to offer.
 Travel 7 km down the Bow River between Tunnel Mountain and Mount Rundle on a Hoodoo Raft!
 Bow River is a UNESCO World Heritage Site with a large variety of wildlife.
 Your guided raft tour does not require paddling and is the perfect opportunity to take fantastic photos.